 Wednesday evening, 7:30 pm

-The Lake Junaluska Singers enrich our worship experiences on Monday and Tuesday evenings and on Thursday morning.
-The Lake Junaluska Singers, directed by Dr. Melodie Galloway, are a 14-voice professional ensemble, which serves as the Ambassador choir for the Southeastern Jurisdiction of the United Methodist Church and of the Lake Junaluska Conference and Retreat Center.
+The Lake Junaluska Singers will share a special concert on Wednesday afternoon for conference participants.
+The Lake Junaluska Singers, directed by Dr. Melodie Galloway, are a 14-voice professional ensemble, which serves as the Ambassador choir for the Lake Junaluska Conference and Retreat Center.